coracle-social/zooid/README.md

 ## Configuration

-Configuration files are written using [toml](https://toml.io).
+Configuration files are written using [toml](https://toml.io) files placed in the `./config` directory.
 The name of the configuration file should be the hostname the relay serves, for example `relay.example.com`.
 Config files contain the following sections:

 ### `[self]`